 2. Water Haul Services

-If you plan to live full time on your property, having a water haul service fill up your cistern for you is a more convenient option.
+Another option to get water without a well is having a water haul service fill up your cistern for you is a more convenient option.
 You will need to install a cistern or water storage tank and some method of distributing the water to your home.

 You will just need to verify that a hauling service can reach you.